think-ke/playbook/safety_module/module0.md

 # Safety by Design: Guidance for AI Bot Builders

-*A THiNK Resource for Innovators and Developers*
+*A THiNK AI Safety Resource for Innovators and Developers*

 ---